TonioGela/marp/README.md

 ## Instructions

+To write your presentation, create a repository using this template and then:
+- Remove the useless `images/example.png` and `README.md`
-To write your presentation, create a repository using this template and fill the `slides.md` file with your content.
-You may want to take a look at the [Marpit Markdown](https://marpit.marp.app/markdown) features.
+- Fill the `slides.md` file with your content

+You may want to take a look at the many [Marpit Markdown](https://marpit.marp.app/markdown) features.

 The deck of slides can then be built with:
 - `marp --html true --theme-set ./theme/toniogela.css -- slides.md`